‘Engagement and energy’ in impact investing is growing

 Investments and philanthropic funding can co-exist in a funder’s portfolio.
 This was the focus of the masterclass in which Will Hart presented a portfolio approach to impact investing aligned to the organisation’s values.
 David Hetherington, of Impact Investing Australia, reflected on the range of practical tips and strategies for developing your impact portfolio at this session, “whether starting at the beginning or moving towards 100% impact”.
 He said it was important to recognise that each investor is on their own journey and there is no “one size fits all” approach, echoing the need for patience and persistence.

 Hanna Ebeling, of Social Enterprise Finance Australia (Sefa), also explored the transitioning of grantees to investees, and establishing a successful partnership.
-“It is critical that both impact investors and social purpose investors approach the journey with intentionality and shared objectives,” she said.
+“It is critical that both impact investors and social purpose organisations approach the journey with intentionality and shared objectives,” she said.

 Simon Lewis, from GoodWolf, presented the case for impact capital in the session, “Leverage the balance sheet for purpose”.
 Simon explored the opportunity for charities to deploy assets to further the charitable objectives of the organisation, estimating that a third of charitable net assets in Australia (roughly $100 billion) are “investible assets” of charitable endowments and for-purpose organisations.